Sammaye/ESOO/README.md

 ESOO
 ====

-*"es-oo"* - An OO layer for ES to make life a little easier
+**"es-oo"** - An OO layer for ES to searching a little easier without having to constantly format arrays